epls-design/ezpz-jellypress/README.md

 11. Update `package.json`:
   * Rename `friendly_name` to your Theme Friendly Name
+  * Rename `text_domain` to your Theme Text Domain
   * Update `description`, `homepage`, `repository` and `bugs`

-12. Update `Gruntfile.js` to replace the `opts.dev_url`, `opts.text_domain` and `opts.banner` to match your theme's Friendly Name and Slug

-13. In `footer.php` update the `utm_campaign` source to the theme slug.

-14. Install the dev dependencies:
+12. Install the dev dependencies:

 ```bash
 npm install
 ```

-15. Rebuild the theme and start grunt:
+13. Rebuild the theme and start grunt:

 ```bash
 grunt init
 ```
-16. Activate the theme and **make sure to install required plugins**.
+14. Activate the theme and **make sure to install required plugins**.
 It is recommended to activate EZPZ WP Optimise straight away.

-17. Do a final check to see if there are any stragglers named `jellypress` - and amend as required
+15. Do a final check to see if there are any stragglers named `jellypress` - and amend as required

-18. Check the front end to ensure the theme has installed properly.
+16. Check the front end to ensure the theme has installed properly.

-19. Perform a `git commit` in the root Wordpress directory.
+17. Perform a `git commit` in the root Wordpress directory.

 ## Contribution guidelines